EdizonTN/Serial_StressTest/README.md

 **Stop on error** - checking this box will pause the entire test in case of a transmission error.

-**Start test** - will start transmitting the selected test file according to the settings above.
-The file will be sent over and over.
+**Start test** - starts transferring the selected test file according to the settings above.
+The file will be sent over and over again.
-<u>If the test is stopped in case of an error, pressing this button
+<u>If the test is stopped due to an error, pressing this button will allow the transfer to continue.</u>

+**Stop test** - ends the transfer and the entire test.

+**Clear** - clears the window with messages about the test progress and all statistics.

+## Statistics
+is displayed at the bottom of the window.
+It is updated continuously during the test (approximately every half a second).

+**Cycle** - counter of test file sending cycles.
+The cycle is incremented after the test file is completely sent.

+**Errors** - error counter (for all transmission speeds)

+**Block Size** - current size of the transmitted block.
+When generating block sizes randomly, the last value is always displayed.

+**Baudrate** - current transmission speed.

+**TxCharTime** - calculated time based on the current transmission speed with the addition of the time gap between characters (decision timeout value).
+<u>Attention!
+It is calculated for 8-byte transmission without parity with one stop bit.</u>

+**TxChar_Delay** - Time gap between transmitted characters in milliseconds.

+**RxBlockTimeout** - calculated timeout for the current block size.

+## Warning
+I am not a python programmer, so the structure of the script is amateur and ugly - AI helped me create the skeleton.
+The translation is not finished and some texts could be clearer or different.
+Nevertheless, the script helped me and that is why it is here.
+Maybe it will help others.
+If you want, edit it, rewrite it, add to it....